Attila Menyhárd: Biography

 Menyhárd earned his law degree from Eötvös Loránd University in 1993.
-During his studies he became a member of Eötvös Loránd University István Bibó College of Law and Political Sciencies.
+During his studies he became a member of Eötvös Loránd University István Bibó College of Law and Political Sciences.
 He admitted to the Budapest bar association in 1997.
 He promoted with PhD degree in 2003 in ELTE Law Faculty (Budapest) with the thesis on immoral contracts.
 He habilitated in 2007 with his book on property law and his thesis on human rights in private law.

 He is teaching the whole range of private law and has special courses in contract law, tort law, property law, commercial law, law and economics, law and literature, human rights in private law, European business law and European company law.
 Upon the invitation of the Ministry of Justice he contributed the project for a new Hungarian Civil Code, being liable for the provisions on property law and rent law.
 Professor Menyhárd is participant in several international research projects and programs.
 He is the Hungarian fellow of European Centre of Tort and Insurance Law (Wien).
 He participates in the Trento Common Core Project in Product Liability and in Property Law.
 Professor Menyhárd is a listed member of the Arbitration Court attached to the Hungarian Chamber of Commerce and Industry, Budapest.
 Within the China-EU School of Law he is in charge of representing ELTE (Budapest).
 In March 2012 Menyhárd was appointed as university full professor by the President of Hungary.

 His special research fields are: contract law, tort law, property law, commercial law, corporate law, human rights and private law, and economic analysis of law.